laoguowangCP/godot-statechart-sharp/docs/manual.md

 ## Statechart

 The control node of all statechart compositions.
-It requires 1 child state node (non-history) as "root state".
+It requires 1 child state (non-history) as "root state".

 When statechart is ready, it walks through all the descendant nodes to: